kashaeva-dev/E-diaryScripts/README.md

 You can find the instructions for installing the e-diary project [here](https://github.com/devmanorg/e-diary/tree/master).
 Once you have the e-diary project installed, copy the **scripts.py** file to the root directory of the project (where the **manage.py** file is located).
+Note that you should find the **schoolbase.sqlite3** file somewhere and copy it to the root directory of the Django project as well.

 ## How to use